 published 01 March 2020 in fascinating

 An event management app tailored to Free Software conferences.
 Helps organizers with paper submission, marketing and analytics of events.
 I contribute to all aspects of this app.
 From the backend over the user interface to the the landing page.

 A stable, easy to use and multi-purpose Linux based operating system.
 Helps people to get all their of computing done, from browsing facebook to developing complex applications.
 I was part of the group of engineers that launched this community in 2005 and I'm still a member with various roles today.
-I maintain software packages that are included in the OS, I administer several servers/applications that the project utilizes and I contribute to the promotion by writing, speaking and evangelizing about it.
+I maintain software packages that are included in the OS, I operate several servers/applications that the project utilizes and I contribute to the promotion by writing, speaking and evangelizing about it.

-should be able to run, copy, distribute, study, change and improve the software that is
+I love the raw power of communities collaborating.
+I consider it vital that everyone is able to run, copy, distribute, study, change and improve the software that is running the world.